+Merchant cash advance Qualifications and Guidelines are extensive.
 The amount of total monthly deposits is the #1 qualifying factor in being approved for an mca cash advance.
-But there are several other important merchant cash advance qualifications and guidelines.
+How do you qualify?
+Apply below now.

-The biggest qualifying factors are total monthly deposits, time in business, credit, cash flow and many more profile characteristics.
+The biggest qualifying factors are: Total monthly deposits, time in business, credit, cash flow along with several more profile characteristics further below.

 Many programs have a minimum credit score requirement of 500.
 Some programs require a credit score of 525.
 Other programs either do not have a credit bureau score requirement, or have a 550 minimum.